Hedychium : how to plant, to grow and care for

 Where to plant?

-You can plant Hedychium in full sun or partial shade, but it is important to choose a bright position.
-If the location is too shaded, Hedychium will flower less profusely.
-Plant in a fairly warm position, sheltered from wind.
-A sheltered spot such as a small courtyard or patio would be ideal.
+You can grow Hedychium in full sun or partial shade, but it is important to choose a bright spot.
+If the position is too shady, Hedychium flowering will be less abundant.
+Plant it in a fairly warm situation, in a spot sheltered from wind.
+A sheltered spot, such as a small courtyard or a patio, would be ideal.

-Hedychiums prefer fertile, humus-rich soils, which is why it is best to add well-rotted compost when planting.
+Hedychiums appreciate humus-rich, fertile soils, so it is best to add well-rotted compost when planting.
 They also like deep, light soils.

-In general, Hedychiums also appreciate well-draining soils that remain relatively dry during dormancy.
-However, soil should preferably be cool, even moist, in summer.
-Hedychium grows quite well in clay, heavy soils.
-You can also plant them near a pond.
+In general, Hedychiums also prefer free-draining soils that remain relatively dry when plant is in dormancy.
+However, it is preferable that soil is cool, even moist, in summer.
+Hedychium grows quite well in heavy, clay soils.
+You can also position them near a pond.

-Hedychiums can be planted outdoors provided you do not live in a region that is too cold (notably in mountains), and provided they are protected with a good layer of mulch.
-Otherwise, prefer planting in a pot so you can easily bring them under cover for winter.
+Hedychiums can quite happily be planted in open ground, provided you do not live in a region that is too cold (notably in the mountains), and provided they are protected with a good layer of mulch.
+Otherwise, prefer growing in a pot so you can easily bring it under cover.

-During growth and flowering, Hedychiums appreciate tropical conditions with warmth and humidity.
+During their growth and flowering period, Hedychiums appreciate tropical conditions, with warmth and humidity.

 When to plant?